 - Live sex shows

-To apply, complete the application form below and provide information regarding how the Council's conditions will be met.
+To apply, complete the application form below and provide information regarding how the Council's Policy and conditions will be met.
 Applicants must give public notice of their application by publishing an advertisement in a local newspaper.

 Please contact the Licensing Service if you require more information regarding an application for a Sexual Entertainment Venue.

 Will tacit consent apply?

 There is a 28 day consultation period on all applications.
 Following this period, the application must be determined by the Licensing and Appeals Committee in due course.
 This will be done expediently as possible but it is not possible to set definite timescales.

 Tacit consent does not apply due to public concern.